drakkan/sftpgo/README.md

 REST API is designed to run on localhost or on a trusted network, if you need HTTPS or authentication you can setup a reverse proxy using an HTTP Server such as Apache or NGNIX.

-For example you can setup a reverse proxy using apache this way:
+For example you can keep SFTPGo listening on localhost and expose it externally configuring a reverse proxy using Apache HTTP Server this way:

 ```
 ProxyPass /api/v1 http://127.0.0.1:8080/api/v1